craig-m/openbsd-box/README.md

 ![alt text](packer-http/puf150X129.gif "Puffy")

-An [OpenBSD](https://www.openbsd.org/) learning / play / dev VM to be built and run from your own desktop.
+An [OpenBSD](https://www.openbsd.org/) learning / play / dev [VM](https://en.wikipedia.org/wiki/Virtual_machine) to be built and run from your own desktop.

-Created by [Packer](https://www.packer.io/), and run by [Vagrant](https://www.vagrantup.com/).
+Created by [Packer](https://www.packer.io/) and run by [Vagrant](https://www.vagrantup.com/).

----

 ## build OpenBSD VM

-Packer will download the OpenBSD installation media `installXX.iso` for us and then handle the full installation start to finish automatically with the end result being a reusable VM image.
+Packer will download the OpenBSD installation media, [stable](https://www.openbsd.org/stable.html) `installXX.iso`, for us and then handle the full installation start to finish automatically with the end result being a reusable VM image.

 Check the packer [HCL](https://github.com/hashicorp/hcl):